ZhangYuanhan-AI/Bamboo/README.md

 - [ ] Superclass-wise (e.g. animal, transportation, structure and etc.)

-### How to download files from Google drives in the terminal?:
+### How to download files from Google drives in the terminal?
 - Install ``gdown``
     ```
     pip install gdown